nextflow-io/nextflow/docs/config.rst

 Please note, the usual rules for :ref:`string-interpolation` are applied, thus a string containing a variable reference must be wrapped in double-quote chars instead of single-quote chars.

 The same mechanism allows you to access environment variables defined in the hosting system.
-Any variable whose name is not defined in the Nextflow configuration file(s) is supposed to be a reference to an environment variable with that name.
+Any variable name not defined in the Nextflow configuration file(s) is interpreted to be a reference to an environment variable with that name.
-So, in the above example the property ``customPath`` is defined as the current system ``PATH`` to which the string ``/my/app/folder`` is appended.
+So, in the above example, the property ``customPath`` is defined as the current system ``PATH`` to which the string ``/my/app/folder`` is appended.